Get 80% off your plan for your first 3 months*

 Key takeaways

-- Match your communication channel to the message type — use instant messaging for quick questions, video calls for complex discussions, and project management tools for task tracking — so your team always knows where to look and how to respond.
+• Match your communication channel to the message type and set clear expectations for response times, availability, and meeting norms so your team always knows where to look and how to respond.

-- Measure what your remote team produces rather than how long they spend working, setting output-based goals and clear deadlines while giving people the freedom to decide how they get the work done.
+• Measure what your remote team delivers rather than how long they work, using frameworks like OKRs or SMART goals to set clear targets while giving people the freedom to decide how they get things done.

-- Build remote culture deliberately by documenting your team's values, creating regular rituals like weekly catch-ups or peer recognition moments, and fostering psychological safety so people feel comfortable speaking up and admitting mistakes.
+• Build remote culture deliberately by documenting your values, creating regular rituals like weekly catch-ups or peer recognition, and fostering psychological safety so people feel comfortable speaking up.

 Challenges when you manage remotely

-Remote teams come in many forms: fully distributed employees in different locations, hybrid teams splitting time between office and home, or project-based groups.
-Whatever your setup, you'll face specific challenges in keeping everyone aligned:
+Remote teams come in many forms: fully distributed employees across different locations, hybrid teams splitting time between office and home, or project-based groups brought together for specific work.
+Some teams even operate as a full mobile office, running the business entirely from remote locations.
+Whatever your setup, you'll face specific challenges in keeping everyone aligned and productive.

-- Trust building: establishing rapport without in-person contact requires deliberate effort
+• Trust building: establishing rapport without in-person contact takes deliberate, consistent effort

-- Productivity barriers: things that distract and technical issues can slow down work output
+• Productivity barriers: distractions at home and technical issues can slow down output

-- Burnout risk: overworking is easy in a home office without clear boundaries
+• Burnout risk: overworking is common in a home office when boundaries between work and personal time blur

 Strategies for communicating with remote teams

-Without intentional effort, how you communicate remotely breaks down.
-Messages get lost, context disappears, and small misalignments become big problems.
+Without intentional effort, remote communication breaks down.
+Messages get lost, context disappears, and small misalignments become expensive problems.
 Here's how to get it right.

 Choose the right channels to communicate

 Match how you communicate to the message type so your team doesn't waste time guessing where to look or how to respond.
-Here's a simple way to think about it:
+Here's a simple framework:

-- Email: detailed details, formal updates, and documents that need a record
+• Email: detailed updates, formal communication, and documents that need a record

-- Video calls: collaborating, discussing complex topics, and building relationships
+• Video calls: complex discussions, collaborative problem-solving, and relationship building

 Set clear expectations for how to communicate

 Define the rules upfront so everyone knows what to expect from each other.
 Write these expectations down and revisit them as your team evolves.
-Here's what to cover:
+Cover the following:

-Not everything you discuss needs to happen in real time.
-Communicating asynchronously lets people respond when it suits their schedule and focus time, which reduces meeting fatigue while keeping everyone informed.
+Not every conversation needs to happen in real time.
+Asynchronous communication lets people respond when it suits their schedule and focus time, which reduces meeting fatigue while keeping everyone informed.

 Best practices for managing remote teams